spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-datacenter-server.md

 ## Deleting the Integration

-If you no longer need the integration, you can delete it by clicking the 3 dots next to the integration name on the VCS providers page, and then clicking **Delete**.
+If you no longer need the integration, you can delete it by clicking the 3 dots next to the integration name on the **Source code** page, and then clicking **Delete**.
 You need **admin** access to the integration Space to be able to delete it.

 <p align="center">
   <img src="../../assets/screenshots/BitbucketDatacenter_deletion_button.png"/>